Email Security

 Businesses can take a more robust approach to watering hole attack prevention through various advanced cybersecurity tools and protocols.
 These include:

-• Raising awareness of watering hole attacks and educating staff through security awareness programs to enable them to detect suspicious activity more quickly.
+• Raising awareness of watering hole attacks and educating staff through human-risk-centric security awareness and training programs to enable them to detect suspicious activity more quickly.

 • Ensuring all software, including non-security software, is kept up to date.
 Watering hole attacks actively search out vulnerabilities, so regular vulnerability scans and security patches are a critical line of defense.

-• Using secure web gateways (SWG) to filter out web-based threats and enforce acceptable use policies.
-An SWG acts as a middleman between the user and the external website, blocking malicious network traffic and allowing staff to browse securely.
+• Using secure web gateways to filter out web-based threats and enforce acceptable use policies.
+An secure web gateway acts as a middleman between the user and the external website, blocking malicious network traffic and allowing staff to browse securely.

 • Ensuring all traffic that passes through the organization's network is treated as untrustworthy until it has been validated.